SaaS technology

 SaaS programming stack considerations

 • Choose the stack your dedicated team is familiar with.
 This way, you will deliver the product and introduce new features or rapidly change existing ones.
+When the tools are familiar, there’s less time spent learning and more time building.
+It keeps things moving smoothly, boosts productivity, and makes ongoing maintenance a lot easier.

 • Automate scaling and managing production and staging environments, requiring minimal human effort.